Welcome! If you don't find what you're looking for among the pages of my site, please don't hesitate to reach out to me directly.

 In the group class settings, I seek to encourage each student to explore his or her own body uniquely.
 Using the breath to ensure a grounded physical and meditative practice, I aim to provide students with the tools to discover the relationship between growth and surrender in their bodies and minds.
 Please refer to my current weekly public class schedule.

-Training: I'm an RYT 200 Hour Yoga Alliance certified instructor through Jata Veda Yoga in Brooklyn, NY and have additionally trained with Leslie Kaminoff at The Breathing Project.
+Training: I'm an RYT 200 Hour Yoga Alliance certified instructor through Jata Veda Yoga in Brooklyn, NY and have additionally trained almost 300 additional hours with Leslie Kaminoff at The Breathing Project.
 Just a few inspiring teachers from whom I learn on a regular basis are Jules Mitchell of Yoga Biomechanics, Stephanie Creaturo and Angela Clark from Mala Yoga, Jenn Pilotti of BeWellPersonalTraining, and Bobbie Marchand of Prema Yoga.